NewcastleRSE/rse-team-website/bowen-li.md

       partner: School of Natural and Environmental Sciences
       year: 2022-2023
       tasks:
-        - Image classification to estimate the weight of cows
+        - Image classification to estimate the weight of cattle

 ---
 Bowen Li joined the team in October 2022 with the background in computational modelling, including both theory